DanRoscigno/MyClickhouseConfigs/ApacheSuperset/README.md

 The plugins needed to connect to ClickHouse are installed during the build.

 The admin password is also set in the Dockerfile, you can change the password in Superset.
-I don't know if it will persist if you change it.

 Once the image is ready you will see a bunch of health check logs:
 ```